-The Vice President for Student Affairs or designee may or may not elect to review a decision.
 The student petitioning for the appeal will be notified of the decision of the Vice President for Student Affairs, or designee, within a reasonable period of time.
 The second level appeal is the final step in the West Chester University process.